 In this paper, we introduced the intelligent toy car 2.0 by which multi-modal ASD screening is planned.
 The new design incorporates shaft encoders to capture the tendency of children with ASD in rotating objects.
 Furthermore, we improved the feature selection strategy to increase the system accuracy by multi-modal ASD symptoms analysis.
 The advantage of this system over other screening methods is in its low cost and limited need for experts which make it a prominent option for initial ASD screening at homes, daycares, or clinics.

 For future work, we have to test the system on a wider population and test it on a variety of cognitive deficits to see if it can differentiate between different cognitive deficits or not.
 Consequently, at this stage, it can be used as a warning system to alarm the parents and caregivers to perform a further evaluation through experts.
+Furthermore, we have to investigate the effects of size, shape, and color of the car on the results and the usage of ASD children.

 Finally, the intelligent toy car can be used besides other screening devices to increase the accuracy by considering other modalities of children with ASD.
 We expect that having more modalities observed can help for better screening.